Skip to main content

 • If poultry and poultry products from affected countries are safe, why are import restrictions in place?

 Import restrictions of raw poultry products from affected areas are commonly adopted to prevent the potential spread of the virus to domestic poultry flocks.
 The prohibition on live poultry and their products from affected countries is a control measure designed to protect our animal health status.
-As an island, Ireland enjoys freedom from many animal diseases which are present in other countries, including avian influenza.
-It is in the interests of the health and welfare of our animals, and the marketability of our food products to maintain freedom from this disease.
+As an island, Ireland enjoys freedom from many animal diseases which are present in other countries, including avian influenza in poultry.
+It is in the interests of the health and welfare of our animals, and the marketability of our food products to maintain freedom from this disease in poultry.
+Sporadic cases of bird flu found in wild birds doesn’t affect the status of freedom from the disease in poultry in our country.

 • What is the situation with free-range and organic poultry and eggs?

-At present, all poultry flock owners and keepers are asked to remain vigilant to the threat of influenza and implement strict biosecurity measures to protect their flocks.
+Poultry flock owners and keepers are advised to remain vigilant to the threat of influenza and implement strict biosecurity measures to protect their flocks, at all times.

 • What are the recommended good hygienic practices that I should follow?